johnckealy/djengu/README.md

 NOTE: If you chose the option that includes `authentication` during setup, you will find that the development environment runs with SSL.
 You'll need to self-sign the cert – this is as simple as "accepting the risk" when prompted by your browser.
-You may also need to do this for your backend address as well (just click `VISIT DJANGO API`) on the home page.
+You may also need to do this for your backend address as well (just click `VISIT DJANGO API` on the home page).

 ## Installation